 NDVI map was of great help for the field inspection process.
 After processing data, analysts from the insurance company were able to determine which areas require their immediate attention.
 Data visualization helped them to make the workflow more efficient – they knew where to go and take the samples just from a quick look to a map.

-Sensor data was uploaded to different layers through Map Editor, making it available on the cloud and therefore easily accessible.
-Insurance company used polygon layers to mark the insured areas with additional information on insurance levels for each sector, together with damage indexes provided by processing the NDVI data.
+Sensor data was uploaded into different layers through web application Map Editor, making it available online (in the cloud) and therefore easily accessible.
+The insurance company used polygon layers to mark the insured areas with additional information on insurance levels for each sector, together with damage indexes provided by processing the NDVI data.
 One layer included the sample data from the field investigation.

-Mapping data was available for private sharing through Map Viewer application.
-It enabled easy data access for field crews who were collecting samples in the field.
+All of the collected and mapped data was available for private sharing through Map Viewer application.
+It enabled simple and easy access to data for field crews who were collecting samples in the field.

-After finishing the scouting process, consisted of observing the mapping data combined with the field sample inspection, insurance provider needed to verify survey data and create a damage assessment.
+When the scouting process was finished, consisted of observing the mapping data combined with the field sample inspection, insurance provider needed to verify survey data and create a damage assessment.

 They used GIS Cloud to provide extra information to the sensor and sample data shown on a map containing a base for creating assessment parameters.

 This feature was an important part of a better workflow in terms of collaboration.
-It enabled all the stakeholders to communicate in real time on a map, without a need for face-to-face meetings.
+It enabled all of the stakeholders to communicate in real-time on a map, without a need for face-to-face meetings.
 The methodology was discussed on a map serving as a workboard, where insurance company coordinated their arrangements and provided additional explanations concerning the agriculture risk assessment process.